 Jimmy Kimmel's ratings jumped to their highest in years with his return to ABC's airwaves

-The much-anticipated episode of "Jimmy Kimmel Live!" following the comedian's return from his suspension drew a broadcast audience about four times larger than average, according to Nielsen ratings data.
-This was despite the late-night show being preempted by about a quarter of all ABC affiliate TV stations in the U.S.
+The much-anticipated episode of "Jimmy Kimmel Live!" following the comedian's return from the show's suspension drew a broadcast audience about four times larger than average, according to Nielsen ratings data.
+This was despite the late-night show still being preempted by about a quarter of all ABC affiliate TV stations in the U.S.

 Tuesday's show drew an estimated 6.26 million total broadcast viewers, Disney said in a news release Wednesday, per numbers compiled by Nielsen, an audience measurement firm.
 The data does not include those who watched the episode on streaming platforms.

-Tuesday's broadcast also drew an 0.87 rating in the coveted demographic of adults ages 18 to 49, Disney said, the highest for a single episode of Kimmel's show since March of 2015.
-The show averaged an 0.13 rating for that age group last season, Disney said.
+Tuesday's broadcast also drew a 0.87 rating in the coveted demographic of adults ages 18 to 49, Disney said, the highest for a single episode of Kimmel's show since March 2015.
+The show averaged a 0.13 rating for that age group last season, Disney said.

-Kimmel's monologue also drew more than 26 million views on YouTube and other social platforms, according to Disney which owns ABC.
-In it, he showed a video clip of President Trump criticising the show, saying it "had no ratings."
+Kimmel's monologue also drew more than 26 million views on YouTube and other social platforms, according to Disney, which owns ABC.
+In it, he showed a video clip of President Trump criticizing the show, saying it "had no ratings."

 The host responded: "Well, I do tonight."